Dijkstra's algorithm: Induction

-For all other visited nodes v, the dist[v] is already known to be the shortest distance from source already, because of the inductive hypothesis, and these values are unchanged.
+For all other visited nodes v, the dist[v] is already known to be the shortest distance from source, because of the inductive hypothesis, and these values are unchanged.

 After processing u, it is still true that for each unvisited node w, dist[w] is the shortest distance from source to w using visited nodes only.
 Any shorter path that did not use u, would already have been found, and if a shorter path used u it would have been updated when processing u.

 After all nodes are visited, the shortest path from source to any node v consists only of visited nodes.
 Therefore, dist[v] is the shortest distance.

 Running time

 Bounds of the running time of Dijkstra's algorithm on a graph with edges E and vertices V can be expressed as a function of the number of edges, denoted $|E|$, and the number of vertices, denoted $|V|$, using big-O notation.
 The complexity bound depends mainly on the data structure used to represent the set Q. In the following, upper bounds can be simplified because $|E|$ is $O(|V|^2)$ for any simple graph, but that simplification disregards the fact that in some problems, other upper bounds on $|E|$ may hold.

 For any data structure for the vertex set Q, the running time is: